louisejones101/Radstone-livery-stables-Milestone1/README.md

 # Bugs

-I have been testing throughout the build using Google dev tools.
+I have been testing throughout the build using Google dev tools and fixing problems as they arised.

-Layout issue with the navigation menu in SAFARI browser.
-Unable to check if this is just because the version is old or if it is on newer updated versions because my macbook os system cannot be upgraded.
+There was a Layout issue with the navigation menu in SAFARI browser.
+I was unable to check if this is just because the version is old or if the bug is there on newer updated versions because the macbook os system being used cannot be upgraded.

-Text contrast issues with the nav menu when tested with Wave.
+There were text contrast issues with the nav menu when tested with Wave.
 The colour was adjusted slightly to give it more contrast.
-Wave also highlighted that the home link in the logo and nav bar were next to eachother and therefore could cause confusion to a screen reader.
-However I didnt not change this as I wanted the nav link to be visible aswell as have the option to go home if you click on the logo.
+Wave also highlighted that the home link in the logo and nav bar were next to each other and therefore could cause confusion to a screen reader.
+However I did not change this as I wanted the nav link to be visible aswell as have the option to return to the home page if you click on the logo.

 Responsiveness - the hamburger menu alignment on very small screens 280px (ie galaxy fold) and the contact button on this size device also were not aligned as suppposed to be.
 I did not change this due to time constraints.

 Lighthouse highlighted that the images on home page could have been sized smaller.
 The images were resized in Photoshop and then reloaded on to site before running Lighthouse again.

 There was a problem with the code used in the contact card (used an unordered list and breaks together.
-Unordered list was removed and replaced with different code this then created a bug with the responsiveness of that section.
+Unordered list was removed and replaced with different code.
+This then created a bug with the responsiveness of that section.
 The layout was not as was expected on small devices.
 It was corrected by changing column widths, paddings etc.

 <br>
 <br>